BeratDM/UI-Specifications-for-Administrative-Users-Page/README.md

 # UI Specifications for User Management Screen

-This is a repository for UI Specifications Document I made for an User Management Screen for admin moderation.
+This is a repository for UI Specifications Document I made for an User Management Screen.